 Maximizing

 determines the maximum weight a vehicle can pull safely.
-A vehicle’s varies based on several factors, including its design, engine size, and transmission setup.
+A vehicle’s towing capacity varies based on several factors, including its design, engine size, and transmission setup.
 Properly understanding these factors can help utilize their vehicle to its fullest potential, especially when it comes to towing.

 Understanding Towing Capacity